dormidon/cassandra-reaper/src/docs/content/docs/backends/cassandra.md

 When operating Reaper in a production environment, it is recommended that:

 * An RF (Replication Factor) of 3 be used in each data center for the `reaper_db` keyspace.
 This is to ensure that all Reaper state data is still available should a node in the cluster be unavailable.
-* The `NetworkTopologyStrategy` be used for the replication strategy of the keyspace.
+* The `NetworkTopologyStrategy` should be used for the replication strategy of the keyspace.
 This is because `LOCAL_*` requests will fail if the `SimpleNetworkingStrategy` is used in an environment where there is more than one data center defined.

-Note that by default the `reaper_db` keyspace uses an RF of 1 and Reaper will write to the tables in that keyspace at a CL (Consistency Level) of QUORUM sometimes and at LOCAL_QUORUM other times.
-The only exception to this are prepared statements which are written at a CL of LOCAL_ONE.

 Schema initialization and migration will be done automatically upon startup.